PESD/akbash/akjob/README.md

 Akjob logging is a mess.
 Multiple files are used because when akjobd daemonized, all file descriptors are closed so new ones need to be opened.
 Also, the logging documentation says you should not log to the same file from different processes (from different modules is fine if they're ran in the same process).
 The akjobd daemon runs from a different process then django so multiple files need to be used.
 The python logging module seem to choose to use whatever the last logging file handler that was used so logging seems to jump around between files.

 Here are some ideas to improve logging in future versions.
 Use a more standard python logging setup that uses propogation.
 Configure the daemon to not close the logging file descriptors when it deamonizes.

+TODO: Documentation on using akjob's logging in custom job code objects.

 ## Creating and Scheduling Jobs
 ### Overview
 Jobs are created and scheduled by saving an instance of akjob.models.Job.
 Create an instance of akjob.models.Job.
 Set the various scheduling attributes.
 Set the job_code_object attribute using an object containing the code to run.
 Save the instance.
 ### Job Code Objects
-To execute job code, akjob will call the run() method contained in the object stored in job_code_object.
+To execute job code, akjob will call the run(self) method contained in the object stored in job_code_object.
 You may create your own containers with run() methods that contain your code to be executed.

 Alternatively, the class **akjob.models.JobCallable** is provided.
 ```akjob.models.JobCallable(callable, *args, **kwargs)```